 Corie Cobb is a contributor to PARC's Cleantech Innovation Program.
-With a broad background that encompasses product design, MEMS, optimization, and modeling, Corie is currently applying her knowledge to novel printing and extrusion technologies.
+With a broad background that encompasses product design, mechanics of materials, MEMS, optimization and computational modeling, Corie is currently applying her knowledge to novel printing, extrusion, and thin film patterning technologies.

 Prior to joining PARC, Corie worked at Applied Materials as a mechanical engineer designing hardware for plasma etch applications.
-Corie has also worked in the areas of ink jet printing, optical Micro-electro-mechanical Systems (MEMS), image capture systems, and industrial design for portable electronics through internships at Hewlett-Packard, Bell Labs, Google, and Toshiba (Japan), respectively.
+Corie has also worked in the areas of ink jet printing, optical Micro-electro-mechanical Systems (MEMS), imaging, and industrial design for portable electronics through internships at Hewlett-Packard, Bell Labs, Google, and Toshiba (Japan), respectively.

 Corie holds a Ph.D. in Mechanical Engineering from UC Berkeley where her research focused on both engineering education and developing design synthesis and optimization tools for MEMS design.
 She received her M.S. in Mechanical Engineering and her B.S. in Product Design from Stanford University.

 Modeling Binder-free and Carbon-free High Energy Density LiCoO2 Electrodes for Rechargeable Lithium Batteries

 2013 ARPA-E Energy Innovation Summit -- visit PARC's booth

 25 February 2013 - 27 February 2013 | National Harbor, MD

 Advanced Battery Electrode for High Performance Lithium-Ion Batteries